 Supervisory Control and Data Acquisition (SCADA) System - The water SCADA system has now been completed.
 All remote sites in the original master plan have now been changed from the old telemetry-based system to a modern IP network using redundant wireless connections, Programmable Logic Controllers (PLCs), and computer-based control of all devices on the network.
-Our wireless network now has 149 radios installed, and the entire network has over 600 network devices connected.
-The project gave us seamless communication capabilities to all District facilities, including remote video surveillance, remote office connectivity, Wi-Fi connections, and more.
-This was a District-wide effort that took coordinated work from multiple departments and divisions spanning more than a decade.
-It will be an ongoing effort to maintain and upgrade this system in the coming years.
+District-wide wireless network now has 156 radios installed, and the entire network has over 600 network devices connected.
+The network provides seamless communication capabilities to all District facilities, including remote video surveillance, remote office connectivity, Wi-Fi connections, and more.
+The communications network will be maintained and upgraded continuously in the coming years.

-The SCADA System for the Woods Valley Treatment Plant is now operational.
-New software was installed that replaced the old Wonderware system as part of the treatment plant expansion project.
+The SCADA System for the Woods Valley Treatment Plant is operational.
+Work has started on Moosa Water Treatment Plant to upgrade its software system to new software as well.

 Advanced Metering Infrastructure (AMI) - The system is now integrated with the Springbrook database.
 The AMI system automatically reads meters every 15 minutes via a wireless system and maintains a database of all meter readings.
-Our customer records have been integrated with the Sensus AMI system, which prepares the automated meter readings that are then imported back into our system.
-The AMI system has been partially deployed in select portions of the District's service area.
+Our customer records have been integrated with the AMI system, which prepares the automated meter readings that are then imported back into our system.
+Volume deployment has started for the AMI system in select portions of the District's service area.

 Virtualization and Storage - Installation of 3 new host servers, including one in the SCADA network, and two in the business network was completed.
 These host servers contain virtual servers that serve SCADA and most of our business systems, which includes hosting an upgraded GIS and future asset management systems.
+A new backup storage system was installed, and services are being migrated to the new host servers.